justinblaber/dwmri_visualizer/README.md

 # dwmri_visualizer
 Visualization toolbox for DWMRI related processing, including: DTI, spherical harmonics, etc...

+If you use this tool in your research, please cite with:
 <a href="https://doi.org/10.5281/zenodo.1191106"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.1191106.svg" alt="DOI"></a>

 # Installation instructions: